codespaces-io/akurath/Docs/Akurath-U-14.04-Source.md

-# How to Install and Use Akurath on Ubuntu 14.04
+# How to Install and Use Akurath from Source on Ubuntu 14.04

 ## Introduction